itsallearth/GeodatabaseSchemas/README.md

 ## GeodatabaseSchemas designer
-Here is a sample of a portion of the finished schema:
+Here is a sample portion of a finished geodatabase schema:

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)